Cotton-Engineering/Plastic-Contamination-Src/README.md

 # Plastic Contamination Source Code
-This repository holds the Software Source Code for the:
+This repository holds the Software Source Code for the Project:

 Development of Systems to Identify and Remove Plastic Contamination From Cotton

 For an over-view of the software; please see the respository: Plastic-Contamination-Notes